 Section 304 Misfeasance, Misappropriation or Breach of Fiduciary or other Obligation

 A further effect of release of the TIB, is on whether or not an applicant under s.304(1) must obtain leave (i.e. permission) to make that application, pursuant to s.304(2).
-As readers will be aware, section 304 allows the Court to impose liability on a TIB to repay, restore or account or otherwise pay compensation to the bankrupt estate, where the Court is satisfied, on application, that the TIB has committed misfeasance, misapplication of money belonging to the bankrupt estate, or other breach of fiduciary or other obligation/duty.
+As readers will be aware, section 304 allows the Court to impose liability on a TIB to repay, restore or account or otherwise pay compensation to the bankrupt estate, where the Court is satisfied, on application, that the TIB has committed misfeasance, misapplied money belonging to the bankrupt estate, or committed some other breach of fiduciary or other obligation/duty.
 The relevant subsection is s.304(1), which reads:

 ‘Where on an application under this section the court is satisfied–